Please read the information below which gives details of our Pupil Premium Grant and how we allocate the funding.

 - The employment of two Learning Mentors, specifically to support pupils’ attendance and secondly self-esteem to encourage positive attitudes to learning so that pupils enjoy and achieve to their full potential.

-- The employment of a speech and language therapist one morning a week to develop oral language
+- The employment of a speech and language therapist one day a week to develop oral language

 - Additional speech and language interventions to improve oral language skills in Early Years and KS1